I Also Went to Ireland to Fix Myself

 After a much needed latte from Cafe Úna, I rented a bike from Joyce’s Bike Hire in the hopes of cycling to a seal colony.
 Unfortunately, I didn’t see any seals.
 So I cycled back to the other side of the island to see the remains of a 1960 shipwreck washed ashore.
 This is the only way I want to see a shipwreck.
 If I have any phobias, it’s thalassophobia.
 I haven’t always been anxious, but diving into the Atlantic Ocean, or any deep body of water for that matter, is something I’ve never been particularly interested in.

 We boarded the ferry back to Doolin for lunch at McGann’s Pub.
 On the way, we enjoyed a short, narrated tour of the Cliffs of Moher from the water.
 It’s easy to see why this 8-mile stretch of coastline with a 700-foot drop into the Atlantic is preserved as a UNESCO Global Geopark.
-After lunch, Anthony drove us up to explore the Cliffs from above for about an hour.
-Experiences like this give a person perspective and that, in my opinion, is priceless.

 It was already dark outside by the time we pulled back into Galway.
-I was actually hungry for the first time since I left home.
+I was truly hungry for the first time since I left home.
 In an act of desperation, I ordered my usual from a kiosk at the closest McDonald’s and it was exactly as processed as I needed it to be.
 When I returned to my room, the man from the night before had already checked out and no one else had checked in!
 This would be my last night alone for quite some time and so I cherished it.

+I woke up with a nervous excitement to take another ferry, this time from Rossaveal; back to the Aran Islands, this time to Inis Mór (Inishmore).
 A few weeks prior, I arranged to be a volunteer housekeeper through Worldpackers at Kilronan Hostel in exchange for free accommodation, food, bike rentals, and laundry.
 After about two hours of cleaning six days per week, the rest of my days would be free.
 This sounded like the perfect way to spend five weeks working remotely to build my book of business as a travel advisor.
-Little did I know, it would make me want to leave the grind behind forever
+Little did I know, it would make me want to leave the grind behind forever.